leonardehrenfried/RandomWallpaperGnome3/README.md

 ## Installation (manually)

-Clone or download the repository and copy the folder `randomwallpaper@iflow.space` in the repository to `~/.local/share/gnome-shell/extensions/`.
+Clone or download the repository and copy the folder `randomwallpaper@leonard.io` in the repository to `~/.local/share/gnome-shell/extensions/`.

 Then open the command prompt (Alt+F2) end enter `r` to restart the gnome session.
 In the case you are using Wayland, then no restart should be required.